openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 The vPool Details page displays the detailed performance statistics of a single vPool.
 There are 2 types of statistics: Frontend and Backend statistics.
 The Frontend statistics are the performance metrics as seen by the vDisks.
-The Backend statistics are informative.
-A write to the Storage Backend only happens when data is evicted from the write cache and a read only happens when the data is not in the cache of the vPool.
-Low values on Backend performance are not necessary giving low performance values, as seen by vDisks, on the Frontend as all data might reside in cache.
-A lot of cache misses and low values for the Backend performance on the other hand will result in a slow vDisk.
+The Backend statistics are based on the data exchanged with the backend.

 The Frontend details for a vPool are:
+-   Status: status of the vPool.
 -   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
--   Cache : The current amount of Cache Hits on the vPool.
 -   IOPS: The current amount of IOPS delivered by the vPool to all vDisks.
 -   Read Speed: The current read speed for all vDisks on the vPool